lucasDechenier/lucasDechenier/README.md

 - 🔭 I’m currently working on Holmes, RedSpark.io
 - 🌱 I’m currently learning about Vue.js
-- 💻 Currently studying systems for internet at UNIPÊ
+- 💻 Majored in Internet Systems
-- 💬 I have experience with Node.js and Vue.js.
+- 💬 I have experience with Node.js, Vue.js and Ruby on Rails.

 <div>
   <a href="https://github.com/lucasDechenier">